-Figure 9 leads to the conclusion that all thicknesses are suitable for such an application, provided that the rPET content does not exceed 50% in the B layer.
-When the 50% rPET content is exceeded, the total thickness of the sheet defines/determines whether the A layer is a functional barrier or not: for example, with 75% rPET in the B layer, only A/B/A structures thicker than 500 μ are suitable to pack food with shelf life up to one year at room and refrigerated temperature conditions.
+The charts in Annex 6 lead to the conclusion that all thicknesses are suitable for such an application, provided that the rPET content does not exceed 50% in the B layer.
+When the 50% rPET content is exceeded, the total thickness of the sheet defines/determines whether the A layer is a functional barrier or not: for example, with 75% rPET in the B layer, only A/B/A structures thicker than 500 μ m are suitable to pack food with shelf life up to one year at room and refrigerated temperature conditions.

-The results of the above analysis for migration conditions 10 days at 20°C are similar to the results obtained by EFSA for such migration conditions in its opinion10 on the process of which the challenge test results are used in the above analysis.
+The results of the above analysis for migration conditions 10 days at 20°C are similar to the results obtained by EFSA for such migration conditions in its opinion14 on the process of which the challenge test results are used in the above analysis.
 This confirms that the right modelling parameters have been chosen for the above analysis.